-Under the terms of grant agreements, the District may fund certain programs by a combination of specific cost-reimbursement grants, categorical block grants, and general revenues.
+Under the terms of grant agreements, the District may fund certain programs by a combination of specific costreimbursement grants, direct federal funding, and general revenues.
 Therefore, when program expenses are incurred, both restricted and unrestricted net assets may be available to finance the program.
 It is the District's policy to first apply cost-reimbursement grant resources to such programs, followed by general revenues.